-1. World Trade Center Memorial and Memorial Center
+1. World Trade Center Memorial and Memorial Museum Memorial Center

-As discussed in detail in the Background section above, LMDC, in carrying out the Memorial Program, conducted an international competition for the selection of the Memorial design and engaged in, and is currently engaging in, a broad spectrum of activities related to the planning, design, and implementation of the Memorial and Memorial Center.
-Prior activities specifically related to the Memorial and the Memorial Center were critical with respect to the overall planning process that led to the comprehensive WTC Plan.
-Moving forward, LMDC will provide initial funding for the design, development, and construction of the Memorial, will plan for memorial-related improvements, and will plan for and oversee the overall implementation of the Memorial as well as the Memorial Center, and possibly, elements of the WTC Plan, including all required coordination with HUD, the Port Authority, the State of New York, the City of New York and other public and private entities.
+As discussed in detail in the Background section above, LMDC, in carrying out the Memorial Program, conducted an international competition for the selection of the Memorial design and engaged in, and is currently engaging in, a broad spectrum of activities related to the planning, design, and implementation of the Memorial and Memorial Museum (together, Memorial/Museum) Memorial Center.
+Prior activities specifically related to the Memorial/Museumand the Memorial Center were critical with respect to the overall planning process that led to the comprehensive WTC Plan.
+Moving forward, LMDC will provide initial funding for the design, development, and construction of the Memorial, will plan for memorial-related improvements, and will plan for and oversee the overall implementation of the Memorial I required coordination with HUD, the Port Authority, the State of New York, the City of New York and other public and private entities.
 LMDC will also coordinate the Memorial Program with the plans and implementation schedule for the WTC Plan.
 Associated costs include planning and design, public outreach, environmental review, consultant costs, and staff costs associated with these functions.

 The thousands of relatives and friends of the nearly 3,000 victims of September 11, 2001 and February 26, 1993 will benefit from the memorial to their loved ones.
 Others immediately affected by the events, including survivors, area residents and workers, will equally benefit from the project.
-This project will also benefit the thousands of visitors to the Memorial and Memorial Center, which will allow them to honor those who were killed in the attacks.
+This project will also benefit the thousands of visitors to the Memorial/Museum and Memorial Center, which will allow them to honor those who were killed in the attacks.
 The Memorial and Memorial Center will foster greater public awareness of the events of February 26, 1993 and September 11, 2001 and the impact on the victims' families, survivors, area residents, New York City, and beyond.